MolBioMedUAB/EMDA/TO-DO.md

 - [ ] :exclamation: Add unwrap option when a variant/replica is loaded
 - [ ] Add saving and loading options.
 - [ ] Add H-bond as measure
-- [ ] :exclamation: Add anaylsis to check if a contact is present or not
-- [ ] Contacts amounts to analyse_value and NACs

 ## PER SECTION
 ### CONTACTS/PROTEIN_CONTACTS